careem/mockingbird/README.md

 A Koltin multiplatform library that provides an easier way to mock and write unit tests for a multiplatform project

+## Disclaimers
+This project may contain experimental code and may not be ready for general use.
+Support and/or releases may be limited.

 ## Setup

 In you multiplatform project include